-- 12. Cultural Heritage: The borough has a range of heritage assets including; Ironbridge Gorge World Heritage Site (the boundary of which coincides with the Severn Gorge Conservation Area boundary), 28 Scheduled Monuments, 2 Registered Parks and Gardens, 7 Conservation Areas and just over 800 Listed Buildings.
+- 12. Cultural Heritage: The borough has a range of heritage assets including; Ironbridge Gorge World Heritage Site (the boundary of which coincides with the Severn Gorge Conservation Area boundary), 29 Scheduled Monuments, 3 Registered Historic Parks and Gardens, 7 Conservation Areas and approximately 800 Listed Buildings.
 A network of disused canals exist and areas of this are protected for recreational use; the Newport branch of the Shropshire Union Canal has been listed nationally as worthy of long term restoration for leisure use.
 The Buildings at Risk Register13 records five buildings and 8 Scheduled Monuments as being 'at risk' in the Plan area.
 Without the Plan future development is likely to have greater adverse effects on the setting of heritage assets. - 13.
 Landscape and Visual Amenity: An area of the Shropshire Hills AONB extends into Telford and Wrekin to include the Wrekin, which is recognised for scenic quality, views, tranquility, diversity and culture.
 The Plan area is located in the Mid Severn Sandstone Plateau, and around 40% of the borough is green open space.
 The urban townscape therefore is characterised by the existence of greenery and vegetation as well as considerable areas of low density suburban development.
 Without the Plan future development is likely to have greater adverse effects on landscapes and the townscape. - 14.
 Energy and Climate Change: Although there has been a reduction in the amount of domestic energy and gas consumed across the borough, a Local Economic Assessment14 has identified that the physical electricity supply cable network is insufficient to enable some companies to run all their machines at the same time and research showed examples of businesses only operating certain machines in the morning or afternoon and having created their own generation facilities to 'top up' that available from the Grid.
 The areas of Telford and Wrekin most strongly associated with fuel poverty are the wards of; Donnington, Wrockwardine Wood, Trench, St Georges, Ketley, Oakengates, Malinslee, Dawley Magna and Madeley.
-The total micro-generation installed in Telford and Wrekin is 0.081 MWe, 86% of which is photovoltaic and 14% wind.
+The total micro-generation installed in Telford and Wrekin is 0.081MWe, 86% of which is photovoltaic and 14% wind.
 Without the Plan adaptation and mitigation of the effects of climate change will be less. - 15.
 Air Quality: The main sources of air pollution are emissions from busy roads (particularly along the Ironbridge Gorge) and also from emissions from the power station at Ironbridge.
 Total emissions per resident per year is slightly less than the UK average, and were no measured exceedances of the National Air Quality Strategy Objectives in 2011.
-Without the Plan it is likely that there would be a less coordinated approach between development and transport infrastructure with the potential for greater negative effects on air quality.
+Without the Plan it is likely that there

-December 2015 v Enfusion
+June 2016 v Enfusion